-We try to insure that the plants are maintained, the building clean, and enough comfortable places to sit so as to be an inviting environment.
+We try to insure that the plants are maintained, the building clean, and enough comfortable places to sit so as to be an inviting environment to encourage learning.

 Children's and YA librarians will include demonstrations of virtual resources when appropriate when giving tours and orientations to the students.